chancesmith/chance-smith-gatsby-blog/content/blog/too-much-noise/index.md

 Have a week of no communication.
 With fewer distractions, pay attention to what you wait, worry, or wonder about. ([3Ws](/glossary#3Ws)) Those concerns can tell you what you need to ask your team about.

 You could start with a full day of focus time.
 Our team at [Lifeway](https://lifewayhub-lifeway.icims.com/jobs/search?ss=1&searchCategory=8730) does this practice of focus twice a month.
+Two Fridays a month we have focus time.
+No meetings, no Slack, no calls.
+It's a day to get work done or study.

 ## The point is